 While many mind-body connections are established between overlapping conditions, this does not mean that if you have a physical health condition, you will experience a co-existing mental condition.
 Often, you can control comorbid conditions by making healthy lifestyle choices and remaining conscious of your daily habits.

 Side effects from psychiatric medication that affect physical health

-Some of the connections between mental and physical health can come as a side effect of medications or treatment.
+Some of the connections between mental health and physical health can come as a side effect of medications or treatment.

 Some medications used to treat mental health conditions can have physical side effects.
 For example, the most commonly reported side effects of antidepressants include four physical changes: nausea, weight gain, diarrhea, and changes to your sleep cycle.